-During a reconstructive rhinoplasty, Dr. Rahban uses cartilage, usually from the septum, to add reinforcement to the refined structure he has created.
+During your reconstructive Beverly Hills rhinoplasty, Dr. Rahban uses cartilage, usually from the septum, to add reinforcement to the refined structure he has created.
 Like a building, your nose will need support to keep it looking natural over time.
 Your nose will not only be more refined but more importantly strong and long lasting.
 This type of rhinoplasty takes more time and expertise, hence why few surgeons use this technique.

 Throughout the surgery, Dr. Rahban will be referring to images of your nose and his notes to make sure he achieves an outcome that is in alignment with what you discussed pre-operatively.
 Most importantly, he will use a conservative approach to avoid overcorrecting your nose – ensuring that your results appear very natural.
 Once the procedure is complete, he will close the incisions meticulously to ensure that your resulting scars are as faint and imperceptible as possible.